Best Wine Farms in Stellenbosch & the Cape Winelands

 Ultra premium Cabernet Sauvignon, Cabernet Franc, Syrah, and Merlot are poured at the hidden gem of Franschhoek, the Holden Manz Wine Estate.

 In their tasting room, choose from 6 different wine tastings catered to a variety of different palettes.
-Enjoy small bites from their tasting menu, reserve a table at the a la carte kitchen, or take your wine down to the Franschhoek River with a pre-packed picnic basket.
+Enjoy small bites from their tasting menu, reserve a table at the a la carte kitchen, or take your wine down to the Franschhoek River with a pre-ordered picnic basket.

 Their 5-star country house is in a prime location at the doorstep of the Cape Winelands.
 Soak in the lavish and luxurious estate and enjoy a terrace breakfast, platinum wine tasting, and in-suite wine included with your stay.